nutanix/libvfio-user/docs/vfio-user.rst

 1) one or more clients, and/or
 2) one or more virtual devices, belonging to one or more clients.

-The current protocol specification requires a dedicated socket per client/server connection.
+The current protocol specification requires dedicated sockets per client/server connection.
+Commands in the client-to-server direction are handled on the main communication socket which the client connects to, and replies to these commands are passed on the same socket.
+Commands sent in the other direction from the server to the client as well as their corresponding replies, are exchanged on a separate socket, which is set up during negotiation (AF_UNIX servers just pass the file descriptor).

+Using separate sockets for each command channel avoids introducing an artificial point of synchronization between the channels.
+This simplifies implementations since it obviates the need to demultiplex incoming messages into commands and replies and interleave command handling and reply processing.
+Note that it is still illegal for implementations to stall command or reply processing indefinitely while waiting for replies on the other channel, as this may lead to deadlocks.
+However, since incoming commands and requests arrive on different sockets, it's possible to meet this requirement e.g. by running two independent request processing threads that can internally operate synchronously.
+It is expected that this is simpler to implement than fully asynchronous message handling code.
+Implementations may still choose a fully asynchronous, event-based design for other reasons, and the protocol fully supports it.

 It is a server-side implementation detail whether a single server handles multiple virtual devices from the same or multiple clients.
 The location of the socket is implementation-specific.
 Multiplexing clients, devices, and servers over the same socket is not supported in this version of the protocol.

 Authentication
 --------------